turingH/aera-v3-audit/cheat_list.md

 ### Cross-Chain Whitelist Limitations
 71. () `TransferWhitelistHook` stores whitelist entries per chain with no automatic synchronization.
 See `TransferWhitelistHook.sol` line 16.
-72. () Addresses bridged to another chain are not whitelisted by default; `updateWhitelist` must be called separately on each chain.
+72. () Addresses bridged to another chain (including account abstraction wallets with chain-specific addresses) are not whitelisted by default; `updateWhitelist` must be called separately on each chain.
 See `TransferWhitelistHook.sol` lines 22-39.
 73. () If the destination address is not whitelisted, `beforeTransfer()` reverts during mint or burn, preventing redemption.
 See `TransferWhitelistHook.sol` lines 49-54 and `MultiDepositorVault.sol` lines 108-125.
+74. () Whitelists are mutable across chains; if a bridge transfer fails because the destination address is not whitelisted, an authorized operator can call updateWhitelist on the target chain and retry.
+Assets remain recoverable.

 ### Request Address Binding & Bridging Behavior
-74. () `struct Request` includes `address user` storing the caller at creation.
+75. () `struct Request` includes `address user` storing the caller at creation.
 See `Types.sol` lines 251-265.
-75. () `requestDeposit` and `requestRedeem` set the user to `msg.sender` via `_getRequestHashParams`.
+76. () `requestDeposit` and `requestRedeem` set the user to `msg.sender` via `_getRequestHashParams`.
 See `Provisioner.sol` lines 201-217 and 242-258.
-76. () `_solveDepositDirect` and `_solveRedeemDirect` always deliver assets to `request.user`.
+77. () `_solveDepositDirect` and `_solveRedeemDirect` always deliver assets to `request.user`.
 See `Provisioner.sol` lines 776-787 and 815-826.
-77. () CCTP bridging uses the vault address (`bytes32(uint160(address(vault)))`) as the cross-chain recipient, not user addresses.
+78. () CCTP bridging uses the vault address (`bytes32(uint160(address(vault)))`) as the cross-chain recipient, not user addresses.
 See `CCTPHooks.fork.t.sol` lines 147-156.
-78. () Direct solving does not support cross-chain address mapping.
+79. () Direct solving does not support cross-chain address mapping.
 Assets always return to `request.user` on the source chain.
 See `Provisioner.sol` lines 764-791 and 803-830.
-79. () Requests move assets to the Provisioner and record the hash on-chain; there is no off-chain signature to replay across chains.
+80. () Requests move assets to the Provisioner and record the hash on-chain; there is no off-chain signature to replay across chains.
 See `requestDeposit` lines 201-217 and `requestRedeem` lines 242-258.
-80. () Solving functions rebuild the hash from storage using `_getRequestHash` and track usage via `asyncDepositHashes` and `asyncRedeemHashes`, preventing cross-chain reuse.
+81. () Solving functions rebuild the hash from storage using `_getRequestHash` and track usage via `asyncDepositHashes` and `asyncRedeemHashes`, preventing cross-chain reuse.
 See `Provisioner.sol` lines 68-72 and 1005-1030.

 ### Transfer Hook Design
-81. () `MultiDepositorVault` stores a single `beforeTransferHook` selected at deployment. `_update()` fetches this hook and calls `hook.beforeTransfer()` once per transfer.
+82. () `MultiDepositorVault` stores a single `beforeTransferHook` selected at deployment. `_update()` fetches this hook and calls `hook.beforeTransfer()` once per transfer.
 See `MultiDepositorVault.sol` lines 49-54 and 108-114.
-82. () `_setBeforeTransferHook` updates the stored hook; only one hook runs at a time.
+83. () `_setBeforeTransferHook` updates the stored hook; only one hook runs at a time.
 See `MultiDepositorVault.sol` lines 128-135.
-83. () `TransferWhitelistHook` checks `whitelist` mappings while `TransferBlacklistHook` checks the sanctions oracle.
+84. () `TransferWhitelistHook` checks `whitelist` mappings while `TransferBlacklistHook` checks the sanctions oracle.
 They are independent implementations of `IBeforeTransferHook` and do not combine automatically.
 See `TransferWhitelistHook.sol` lines 49-55 and `TransferBlacklistHook.sol` lines 39-43.

 ### Forwarder Capability Scope
-84. () The `_canCall` mapping is local to each deployment; there is no cross-chain synchronization.
+85. () The `_canCall` mapping is local to each deployment; there is no cross-chain synchronization.
 See `Forwarder.sol` lines 20-22.
-85. () `addCallerCapability()` modifies this on-chain storage without bridging.
+86. () `addCallerCapability()` modifies this on-chain storage without bridging.
 See `Forwarder.sol` lines 61-69.
-86. () `execute()` checks `_canCall[msg.sender][targetAndSelector]` using only on-chain data; no off-chain signatures are involved.
+87. () `execute()` checks `_canCall[msg.sender][targetAndSelector]` using only on-chain data; no off-chain signatures are involved.
 See `Forwarder.sol` lines 33-57.
-87. () Permissions must be granted separately per chain, so cross-chain replay attacks are not possible unless the owner intentionally duplicates permissions.
+88. () Permissions must be granted separately per chain, so cross-chain replay attacks are not possible unless the owner intentionally duplicates permissions.
-88. () `execute()` forwards calldata without parameter validation; permissions only reference target and selector.
+89. () `execute()` forwards calldata without parameter validation; permissions only reference target and selector.
 The target contract must handle argument checks.
 See `Forwarder.sol` lines 33-54.

 ### Request Hashing Without Signatures
-89. () `asyncDepositHashes` and `asyncRedeemHashes` store used request hashes per chain.
+90. () `asyncDepositHashes` and `asyncRedeemHashes` store used request hashes per chain.
 See `Provisioner.sol` lines 62-72.
-90. () `_getRequestHashParams` and `_getRequestHash` compute `keccak256` over request parameters with no EIP‑712 domain.
+91. () `_getRequestHashParams` and `_getRequestHash` compute `keccak256` over request parameters with no EIP‑712 domain.
 See `Provisioner.sol` lines 1005-1034.
-91. () `requestDeposit` and `requestRedeem` generate these hashes and mark them used.
+92. () `requestDeposit` and `requestRedeem` generate these hashes and mark them used.
 See `Provisioner.sol` lines 204-217 and 247-249.
-92. () Because no signatures are used, cross-chain domain separator vulnerabilities do not apply; each deployment tracks its own request hashes.
+93. () Because no signatures are used, cross-chain domain separator vulnerabilities do not apply; each deployment tracks its own request hashes.

 ### Allowance Handling and Fee-on-Transfer Tokens
-93. () `requestDeposit` pulls tokens with `token.safeTransferFrom(msg.sender, address(this), tokensIn)`; allowances are enforced by the token.
+94. () `requestDeposit` pulls tokens with `token.safeTransferFrom(msg.sender, address(this), tokensIn)`; allowances are enforced by the token.
 See `Provisioner.sol` lines 201-202.
-94. () `MultiDepositorVault.enter` similarly calls `token.safeTransferFrom(sender, address(this), tokenAmount)` before minting.
+95. () `MultiDepositorVault.enter` similarly calls `token.safeTransferFrom(sender, address(this), tokenAmount)` before minting.
 See `MultiDepositorVault.sol` lines 67-71.
-95. () Direct solving uses the same helpers: `_solveDepositDirect` (lines 776-781) and `_solveRedeemDirect` (lines 815-820) rely on `safeTransfer` and `safeTransferFrom`.
+96. () Direct solving uses the same helpers: `_solveDepositDirect` (lines 776-781) and `_solveRedeemDirect` (lines 815-820) rely on `safeTransfer` and `safeTransferFrom`.
-96. () The protocol never modifies allowances; standard ERC-20 tokens deduct fees from the transferred amount, so allowances remain accurate.
+97. () The protocol never modifies allowances; standard ERC-20 tokens deduct fees from the transferred amount, so allowances remain accurate.
 Tokens that remove extra tokens are non-compliant and outside the threat model.

 ### Deposit Refund Timeout
-97. () `_syncDeposit` sets `refundableUntil = block.timestamp + depositRefundTimeout` and stores it in `userUnitsRefundableUntil[msg.sender]`.
+98. () `_syncDeposit` sets `refundableUntil = block.timestamp + depositRefundTimeout` and stores it in `userUnitsRefundableUntil[msg.sender]`.
 See `Provisioner.sol` lines 479-489.
-98. () Transfers query `areUserUnitsLocked` which returns `userUnitsRefundableUntil[user] >= block.timestamp`, so locks expire naturally when the timestamp passes.
+99. () Transfers query `areUserUnitsLocked` which returns `userUnitsRefundableUntil[user] >= block.timestamp`, so locks expire naturally when the timestamp passes.
 See `Provisioner.sol` lines 450-452.
-99. () `depositRefundTimeout` is configured via `setDepositDetails` and must not exceed `MAX_DEPOSIT_REFUND_TIMEOUT = 30 days`.
+100. () `depositRefundTimeout` is configured via `setDepositDetails` and must not exceed `MAX_DEPOSIT_REFUND_TIMEOUT = 30 days`.
 See `Provisioner.sol` lines 384-395 and `Constants.sol` lines 140-143.

 ### Guardian Submission Permissions
-100. () `setGuardianRoot` is restricted by `requiresAuth`, so only the owner assigns each guardian's allowed operations.
+101. () `setGuardianRoot` is restricted by `requiresAuth`, so only the owner assigns each guardian's allowed operations.
 See `BaseVault.sol` lines 154-156.
-101. () Each Merkle leaf hashes `target`, `selector`, `value`, hook addresses and optional callback data (see `BaseVault.sol` lines 608-624).
+102. () Each Merkle leaf hashes `target`, `selector`, `value`, hook addresses and optional callback data (see `BaseVault.sol` lines 608-624).
 This binds the exact call context to the owner's approved root.
-102. () `_executeSubmit` verifies every non-static operation with `_verifyOperation`; only calls included in the guardian's root are executed.
+103. () `_executeSubmit` verifies every non-static operation with `_verifyOperation`; only calls included in the guardian's root are executed.
 Static calls use `staticcall` and cannot modify state.
 See `BaseVault.sol` lines 382-418 and 608-640.
-103. () Because guardians cannot change their root, they cannot add arbitrary calls.
+104. () Because guardians cannot change their root, they cannot add arbitrary calls.
 Any attempt to submit an unapproved operation fails proof verification.
-104. () `_enforceDailyLoss` checks that `newLoss <= maxDailyLossInNumeraire` before returning.
+105. () `_enforceDailyLoss` checks that `newLoss <= maxDailyLossInNumeraire` before returning.
 Both values are `uint128`, so the cast in `_enforceSlippageLimitAndDailyLoss` is safe.
 See `BaseSlippageHooks.sol` lines 186-212 and `IBaseSlippageHooks.sol` lines 13-23.
-105. () Claiming fees is permitted while a vault is paused. `isVaultPaused` and `previewFees` simply expose stored values (see `PriceAndFeeCalculator.sol` lines 305-321). `FeeVault.claimFees` restricts withdrawals to the fee recipient via `onlyFeeRecipient` (see `FeeVault.sol` lines 43-46 and 105-116).
+106. () Claiming fees is permitted while a vault is paused. `isVaultPaused` and `previewFees` simply expose stored values (see `PriceAndFeeCalculator.sol` lines 305-321). `FeeVault.claimFees` restricts withdrawals to the fee recipient via `onlyFeeRecipient` (see `FeeVault.sol` lines 43-46 and 105-116).